Practical Rx Training - London 6-7 October 2015 Book now!

 {...}

-Rx provides features to tame the unpredictable element of time in a reactive paradigm.
-Data can be buffered, throttled, sampled or delayed to meet your needs.
+As we've now seen, Rx provides features to manage timing in a reactive paradigm.
+Data can be timed, throttled, or sampled to meet your needs.
 Entire sequences can be shifted in time with the delay feature, and timeliness of data can be asserted with the Timeout operator.
-These simple yet powerful features further extend the developer's tool belt for querying data in motion.